pajjaecat/ORI-SRD/docs/tutorials.rst

      Please **READ** `The voltage rise detection block scheme <https://github.com/pajjaecat/ORI-SRD/blob/main/Ressources/Docs/VRiseControlBlockScheme.pdf>`_ before reading everything else.

 This section presents a list of all the Notebooks or tutorials available.
 You may draw inspiration from them for the needed usability.
+This list is also available `here <https://github.com/pajjaecat/ORI-SRD/tree/main/Ressources/Notebooks#readme>`_